illumos/ipd/ipd/0011/README.md

 Additional testing is underway in other parts of the community.
 Before this leaves draft stage, more testing documentation will be in this section.

+There are NFS test in illumos-nexenta's usr/src/test, but it's not clear how easy they are to upstream, or even use, as they don't have a lot of documentation.

 ## Potential Future Issues

 The sharefs filesystem does not have its own set of privileges that can be